What are Electric Transformers?

 What Is a Transformer?

 You may not think about transformers until one blows out and causes a power outage.
-Transformers are hardworking elements of the electricity infrastructure.
+Electric Transformers are hardworking elements of the electricity infrastructure.
 Here’s a brief look at how they work and why they’re important.

-Who invented the transformer?
+Who invented the electric transformer?

 The transformer was invented in 1884 by Otto Blathy, a Hungarian-born American engineer, but the idea for a transformer was first suggested by physicist Michael Faraday in 1831.
 All transformers work on the principle known as Faraday’s law.